 Psychological Support – Psychological support begins early, with counseling and therapy available from the start of detox.
 We understand that detox can be a deeply traumatic process, which is why we offer support, caring staff, and counseling at every step of the way.

 Beginnings Treatment Center believes in offering custom treatment to every individual.
-When you start our methamphetamine detox program, we work to offer personal attention, create custom programs, and fully support your needs.
+When you start our methamphetamine detox program in Costa Mesa, we work to offer personal attention, create custom programs, and fully support your needs.
 Your privacy, comfort, and ongoing health are important to us, and we make sure you have access to everything needed to ensure a complete recovery, during and after the detox process.

 If you or a loved one is struggling with methamphetamine addiction, you aren’t alone.
 Call us for a free consultation.